simatic/TrainsProtocol/README.md

 Compilation of Trains protocol middleware
 -----------------------------------------
-make (with no target) generates the library, the unit and integration tests, and the doxygen documentation.
+make (with no target) generates the library, the unit and integration tests,

+make doc              generates the doxygen documentation.

 There is no installation target.